 Do the different approaches complement one another?

-NHS neighbourhood health focuses on stabilising people whose health is already deteriorating.
+In theory, yes there is a common direction, NHS neighbourhood health focuses on stabilising people whose health is already deteriorating.
 Local authority neighbourhood health focuses on reshaping the conditions that make poor health more likely in the first place.

-When aligned well, place-based work reduces the flow of people into high-risk clinical pathways, while NHS neighbourhood services prevent those already at risk from tipping into crisis.
+When aligned well, place based work reduces the flow of people into high risk clinical pathways, while NHS neighbourhood services prevent those already at risk from tipping into crisis.

 What is the unit of change in neighbourhood health?